Rebuilding Haiti must start from the ground up, with agricultural education

 Everyone knows the trees are gone from continual cutting for charcoal.

 Not everyone knows the extent of the damage the erosion has made.

-When there is no soil, there is nothing to hold back the water, ground water can even dry up, wells and water sources go dry.
+When there is no soil, there is nothing to hold back the water.
+When there are no tree roots the ground water levels lower, wells and water sources go dry.

 Plants continue to shrink and goats fight for food.

 When there is no soil, trees will not even grow where they once flourished.

 When there is no soil, plants dry up so much faster, without plants and trees breathing moisture in the air the clouds aren't seeded to rain and draughts last longer.

 When hurricanes come, there is no resistance in air or roots in the land to stop washing away what little there is.

 When there is no soil, there are no microorganisms to break down particles for plants to absorb.